zproksi/bpatch/README.md

             - set of pairs: source lexeme + result lexeme

          2. ActionsCollection is StreamReplacer
          It holds a chain with StreamReplacers.
-Last StreamReplacer has a reference to the ActionsCollection
+Last StreamReplacer must has a reference to the Writer or to the next StreamReplacer

-         3. ActionsCollection receives a Reader and a Writer as parameters, reads data from the Reader, sends it to the chain, last StreamReplacer from the chain transfers the result data to the ActionsCollection, which uses the Writer to save the result
+         3. ActionsCollection receives an instance of Writer through SetNextReplacer method.
+         After that it can be used to process any sequence of characters.
+To complete processing the second parameter must be set to the true value while first parameter does not matter

-         4. ActionsCollection can be reused to transform any amount of byte sequences"
+         4. ActionsCollection can be reused to transform any amount of byte sequences since it is possible to setup other Last SreamReplacer instance via SetNextReplacer method"

     TJsonCallBack "returns" ..
 AbstractBinaryLexeme
     ActionsCollection *-- Dictionary